 - Stand-alone mileage recording devices.
 These would be custom manufactured for the purpose of collecting road usage charges. - Usage-based insurance devices.
 These are small devices offered by some insurance companies that drivers can plug into the OBDII port of a vehicle to record certain aspects of driving behavior.
-This allows an insurance company to offer customers discounted premiums based on low annual mileage or demonstrated safe driving habits.
+This allows an insurance company to offer customers discounted premiums based on low annual mileage or demonstrated safe driving habits. - In-vehicle telematics.

-• In-vehicle telematics.
 Technically, it is possible to integrate mileage recording with existing in-vehicle telematics systems such as GM's OnStar, Ford's Sync, or Toyota's Entune.
 This would provide the smoothest interface possible for Principals that have a vehicle equipped with a telematics system.
-However, auto manufacturers have been resistant to integrating mileage recording into their telematics systems, so we have not assumed such integration in this analysis.
+However, auto manufacturers have historically been resistant to integrating mileage recording into their telematics systems, so we have not assumed such integration in this analysis.
+Nonetheless other groups may reach out to automakers, and it is possible that they will allow their telematics systems to run an application by a third party designed to collect data for a road usage charge.